History of state education in Queensland: 20th century

-In 1905, as a result of disagreements between the Council of the Brisbane Technical Education and the Department, the Board was abolished and a separate branch of the Department of Public Instruction was created to exercise greater control over technical education.
+In 1905, as a result of disagreements between the Council of the Brisbane Technical Education and the department, the board was abolished and a separate branch of the Department of Public Instruction was created to exercise greater control over technical education.

-R.M.
-Riddell, as Inspector of Technical Colleges, was placed in charge of this branch.
+R. M. Riddell, as Inspector of Technical Colleges, was placed in charge of this branch.
 The Inspector's duties were to foster and develop the system of technical education, to inspect the technical colleges, and to supervise the grants.
 After 1905 the various colleges were placed on a more uniform footing with regard to the syllabus, examinations and endowments.
-As the reports of the Inspector drew attention the wastefulness and overlapping of the three Brisbane technical colleges (North Brisbane, South Brisbane and West End), the Technical Instruction Act of 1908 was passed, amalgamating them into the Central Technical College and providing for direct State control.
-After the passing of the Technical Instruction Amendment Act of 1918, the control of the country colleges was gradually transferred to the Department of Public Instruction.
+As the reports of the Inspector drew attention the wastefulness and overlapping of the three Brisbane technical colleges (North Brisbane, South Brisbane and West End), the Technical Instruction Act 1908 was passed, amalgamating them into the Central Technical College and providing for direct state control.
+After the passing of the Technical Instruction Amendment Act 1918, the control of the country colleges was gradually transferred to the Department of Public Instruction.

 Warwick Technology College commenced in Guy Street in 1906, taking over the technical classes offered by the Warwick School of Arts since 1896.
 The college attracted many students and a new larger building was required.
 After some years of community fund raising, on Saturday 28 February 1914, the Queensland Governor laid the foundation stone of the new Warwick Technical College and High School in front of a crowd of about 2,000 dignitaries and local residents despite the rain falling so heavily through the ceremony that the governor's speech could not be heard.
 The college would consist of a main college building (costing £9000 with a separate trades block (£2000) plus ancillary works for a total of £11,710.